ICC Men's T20 World Cup 2021

 But it seems West Indies selectors did not 'remember the name' from their famous 2016 tournament, with no place in their squad for Sydney Sixers recruit Carlos Brathwaite.

 However, there was a recall for 36-year-old Ravi Rampaul for the first time since 2015, while Roston Chase's impressive CPL has earnt him a maiden call-up.

 First game: 23 October v England

-Squad: Kieron Pollard (c), Nicholas Pooran (vc), Fabian Allen, Dwayne Bravo, Roston Chase, Andre Fletcher, Chris Gayle, Shimron Hetmyer, Evin Lewis, Obed McCoy, Lendl Simmons, Ravi Rampaul, Andre Russell, Oshane Thomas, Hayden Walsh jr. Reserves: Darren Bravo, Sheldon Cottrell, Jason Holder, Akeal Hosein
+Squad: Kieron Pollard (Captain), Nicholas Pooran (Vice Captain), Fabian Allen, Dwayne Bravo, Roston Chase, Andre Fletcher, Chris Gayle, Shimron Hetmyer, Evin Lewis, Obed McCoy, Lendl Simmons, Ravi Rampaul, Andre Russell, Oshane Thomas, Hayden Walsh jr. Reserves: Darren Bravo, Sheldon Cottrell, Jason Holder, Akeal Hosein

 2021 Men's T20 World Cup

 How teams are grouped

 Group B: Bangladesh, Scotland, Papua New Guinea, Oman

 Group 1: England, Australia, South Africa, West Indies, A1, B2